Welsh whisky: Distilleries

+As of December 2022, there are seven whisky distilleries across Wales.

 Aber Falls

-The Aber Falls distillery in Abergwyngregyn began production in 2017 and released its first whisky on 17 May 2021.
+The Aber Falls distillery in Abergwyngregyn, Gwynedd, began production in 2017 and released its first whisky on 17 May 2021.

 Anglesey Môn

 Anglesey Môn distillery was established in 2018 near Pentraeth on Anglesey.

 Coles

 The Coles distillery, which also produces gin and vodka, is set in the Carmarthenshire countryside in the village of Llanddarog.

 Dà Mhìle

-The name of the distillery was inspired by the initial bottling commissioned to Springbank to celebrate the millennium, (Dà Mhìle is Scottish Gaelic and translates to "two thousand").
-The owners, John, Patrice and Paula came to Wales from Holland with dreams of setting up a centre for organic farming near Llandysul.
-In 2012 they opened the doors to the distillery on the farm, producing their first organic single malt.
+Dà Mhìle is Scottish Gaelic and translates to "two thousand").
+In 2012 they produced their first organic single malt.

 In the Welsh Wind

 The 'In the Welsh Wind' distillery in Tan-y-groes, Ceredigion, was founded in January 2018.
 In 2021 it received permission to extend and develop the existing building and to construct a cask and grain store, which will allow it to complete all the steps of whisky production.

 Penderyn

-The Penderyn distillery in Penderyn, Rhondda Cynon Taf was established in 2000 and was the first commercial distillery operating in Wales since the 19th century.
+The Penderyn distillery (formerly: The Welsh whisky company distillery)in Penderyn, Rhondda Cynon Taf was established in 2000 and was the first commercial distillery operating in Wales since the 19th century.